Jane Labous is GRIOT, providing senior level creative communications and PR support for non-profit organisations, charities and other causes.

 • Ad-hoc disasters & emergencies press office remote support

-• Media training and mentoring for spokespeople, senior management and staff
+• Media training and mentoring for spokespeople, senior management and staff, including media in emergencies

 • Ideas, ideas, ideas!
 Jane excels at big ideas and anything creative or conceptual, so do get in touch!